 If you would like to contribute to students involved in The College Program as they pursue a life of quality, please visit: https://donatenow.networkforgood.org/mufoundation and select The College Program for Students with Autism Spectrum Disorder from the benefit drop box.

-Each semester the College Program for Students with ASD supports students who attend three universities in West Virginia: Marshall University, Shepherd University and Concord University.
-The program was the first such program in the nation when founded in 2002, and it remains the most successful in terms of graduation rates; creating a community of acceptance and understanding; supporting academic, social ,and independent living skills, and most importantly; enhancing life quality.
+The College Program for Students with Autism Spectrum Disorder was the first campus-based support program of its kind in the nation when founded in 2002.
+It remains one of the most successful in terms of graduation rates; creating a community of acceptance and understanding; supporting academic, social ,and independent living skills, and most importantly; enhancing life quality.
 The program has also been very effective in helping students transition from graduation to meaningful employment.

 The program’s success is due to a person-centered supports that provides for holistic supports while teaching life skills that lead to greater independence.
 Students benefit from the support of highly educated, skilled and dedicated staff and through the mentoring of carefully selected graduate students.